 150mm of Type 1 will compact with a vibrating plate to about 125mm.
 To finish with 150mm you will need to lay approximately 165-175mm.
 This is not an exact science and it is never going to be absolutely perfect, but as with everything else in the building trade, the better you prepare, the better the job is.

 You can also use our graph below to calculate material volumes.
 Measure the area you need to cover and find it on the square metre range of the graph.
 Read across to the depth line (150mm for sub base, 50mm for finish layer) and then down to the volume.

 For the example above we need to cover an area of 15.50 square metres.

 Follow the line across to the 150mm depth line and you can see that we would need 2.35 cubic metres of material.

-Aggregates and stone vary quite a bit in weight and you do not want tonnes of stone left blocking your garden.
+Aggregates and stone vary quite a bit in weight depending on where it’s come from, how wet it is etc. Ultimately you do not want tonne’s of stone left blocking your garden so it’s best to calculate volumes as accurately as possible.
 Please note the above figures are only a guide.